pubky/pubky-nexus/docs/decentralization.md

 `(:User)-[:HOSTED_BY]->(:Homeserver)` edge, so the indexer knows which users to pull from which HS.

-This runs as parallel watcher threads started in `NexusWatcher::start`:
+This runs as parallel tasks started in `NexusWatcher::start`, each driving one runner:
-- `default-homeserver` (Section 2)
+- `HsEventProcessorRunner` (Section 2)
-- `external-homeservers` (Section 3)
+- `KeyBasedEventProcessorRunner` (Section 3)
-- `user-hs-resolver` (Section 4), and
+- `UserHsResolverRunner` (Section 4), and
-- `retry-processor` (`[watcher.retry]`, Section 5, applies to all indexing)
+- `RetryProcessor` (`[watcher.retry]`, Section 5, applies to all indexing)

-The sections below group each config field under the thread it drives.
+The sections below group each config field under the runner it drives.

 ---

 ## 2. Default homeserver indexing

 The baseline, pre-decentralization path.
-Driven by the `default-homeserver` thread.
+Driven by `HsEventProcessorRunner`.

 ### `[watcher].homeserver`
 - **Type / default:** `PubkyId` / Synonym's HS key (see `default.config.toml`).
 - **What it does:** The single default, prioritized homeserver.
-Its events are bulk-ingested, and it is explicitly *excluded* from the third-party (`external-homeservers`) list so it is never double-indexed (`hs_by_priority`).
+Its events are bulk-ingested, and it is explicitly *excluded* from the third-party (`KeyBasedEventProcessorRunner`) list so it is never double-indexed (`hs_by_priority`).
 - **Notes:** Changing this re-points the entire default-HS pipeline.
 The HS is persisted to the graph on startup (`Homeserver::persist_if_unknown`).